DeadlyArtist/MinecraftProgression/README.md

 **Gourmet Food** (*search for $gourmet in REI*): Explore all kinds of different cuisine, including some previously unedible items (glistering melon, turtle egg, nether wart, and more), as well as new items (star apple, cosmic soup, and more).

 **Monster Squads**: Monsters now have a small chance to have a military rank (general, commander, warlord, and more) assigned to them by the monster empire based on their capabilities.
 These are way stronger than normal mobs, and always spawn with their own squad of even more mobs.
 Higher ranked mobs have more squad members, some of which may even have a rank of their own.
-However, ranked monsters drop enchantments that increase with their ranks.
+However, taking the risk to challenge them brings high rewards, as ranked monsters drop enchantments which increase with their ranks.

 **Difficulty Scaling**: As your armor increases in tier, the monster empire becomes increasingly wary of you, sending stronger and stronger squads to patrol your area, ensuring the security of the world.